sajadkamali-ir/dnsman/README.md

 You are **DONE**!
 The usage of dnsman is self explanatory.

+To run it type sudo dnsman anywhere in you terminal:

+        sudo dnsman

 In case if you want to uninstall it:

     sudo ./uninstall.sh